Exceptionally, the Museum is open on Monday March 2 from 10 a.m. to 5 p.m.

 Snow: the first major exhibition of its kind in the country

 Snow, cold, sliding, and skating… we know all about them in great detail.
 People either love snow or hate it… but one thing’s for sure—everyone has an opinion on it!
-This exhibition gives the whole family a chance to have some fun while exploring several artefacts, objects, and photos relating to the wonderful white flakes we all know.
+Snow, the exhibition, gives the whole family a chance to have some fun while exploring several artefacts, objects, and photos relating to the wonderful white flakes we all know.
 Immerse yourself in the heart of winter!

 Even more to see and hear!

 Also, families should not miss their opportunity to see Yours Truly, Montréal, a multimedia show presented every half-hour, which tells the history of Montréal in 18 spellbinding minutes.
 It’s an excellent introduction to a Museum visit!

 Take a break in the Saputo Lunch Room